iOS 26

 Most smartphones and other audio devices have a feature that automatically sets a healthy volume threshold.

-This volume limit will prevent the device volume from getting too high.
+This volume limit prevents the device’s volume from getting too high.
 If you use Apple devices, you may see Reduce Loud Sounds options.

 Users who have enabled this feature may feel AirPods are quiet when listening to music.
 Follow the steps below to fix this: